If you’re on the hunt for a new water ionizer, and you’re here right now, then you want to know who wins the battle of Bawell vs Kangen.

 Another happy camper was glad to save thousands and praised the quality of the Bawell 2195 model.

-A cancer survivor loves the lifetime warranty for the Bawell.
+One happy camper loves the lifetime warranty for the Bawell.

 One of the biggest pros for some people is Kangen’s A+ BBB rating.

-They’ve been in business for 15 years.
+Plus, they’ve been in business for 15 years.

-Although, I just looked at the customer reviews, and it looks like a mixed bag with mostly positive reviews.
+Although, I just looked at the customer reviews, and it looks like a mixed bag, with mostly positive reviews.

 One person gave the customer service an “F” and said they were “unbelievably rude.”